cam-rodriguez/cam-rodriguez/readme.md

 # Hi!
 My name is Cam.
 I'm a data and investigative reporter based out of Chicago, and you can usually find me trekking around the Midwest for business and pleasure.

 📰 **Right now**, I'm a Local Investigations Fellow at The New York Times.
 I'm a part of a team of reporters across the country digging into issues impacting their local markets, from their local markets.
 (In this case, it means that I'm working across the state of Illinois!)
+To get in touch with me, drop me a line at [cam.rodriguez@nytimes.com](mailto:cam.rodriguez@nytimes.com), especially if it's related to infrastructure, shipping and logistics, or just a tip/conspiracy theory/love letter/complaint.

 🔎 **Before that**, I was a data reporter at the [Illinois Answers Project](https://illinoisanswers.org/), a solutions-focused investigative newsroom published by the [Better Government Association](https://www.bettergov.org/)/@bettergov.
 There, I worked on a variety of stories, from enterprise investigations to data-driven deep dives.
 I also maintained the [Illinois Public Salaries Database](https://salary.illinoisanswers.org/), a FOIA-fueled tool that lets readers (like you!) sift through payroll information for over 1,000 agencies across the state.